Certification exam

-ASBMB certification exam
+ASBMB exam

-The certification exam has been designed to test students’ knowledge and understanding of the core competencies in biochemistry and molecular biology developed by the ASBMB and its members.
+The ASBMB exam has been designed to test students’ knowledge and understanding of the core competencies in biochemistry and molecular biology developed by the ASBMB and its members.
 Questions have been structured to assess these concept and skill areas at both foundational and advanced levels of cognitive processing.

 Preparing for the exam